neelakansha85/site-setup-wizard/readme.txt

 * Site Title
 * Site Privacy
 * Site Admin's Email (Only allows for a registered user's email address to be used while creating a site)
+* Theme for your new site (Only displays Network Activated Themes)
 * Plugins to be activated

 = Current Features =
 * Displays different Site Type and Site Category based on user role mapping if activated
+* Allows users to select theme for their new site
 * Integrates with WPMU Multisite Privacy Plugin to provide advanced privacy options
 * Integrates with WPMU Pretty Plugins to provide categorization of Plugins
 * Updates plugins list on installing/removing a plugin